Docker network security

 Network Segmentation:

 Docker provides various networking options to facilitate communication between containers and the outside world.
-Implementing network segmentation techniques, such as using bridge networks or overlay networks, helps isolate containers and restrict unnecessary network access.
+Implementing network segmentation techniques, such as bridge or overlay networks, helps isolate containers and restrict unnecessary network access.
 By carefully configuring the network settings, you can minimize the attack surface and protect your containers from potential network-based threats.

 Container Runtime Security: